All Saints Catholic High School (Ontario): History

+Attendance Boundary

+In the 2025/26 academic year, All Saints serves two distinct school zones for the Catholic board: the All Saints HS area ("Area 1"), and the Fernbank Temporary Accommodation Area ("Area 2").
+Area 1 is broadly drawn as being South of the Ottawa River and Herzberg Road, West of Highway 7 and Campeau Drive, North of Golden Line Road and 12th Concession South, and East of the Mississippi River.
+Area 2 is outlined by Hazeldean Road, Eagleson Road, Fallowfield Road, and Shea Road into Iber Road.

+There are seven OCSB elementary schools whose students are de facto enrolled with All Saints upon entering the 7th grade: Georges Vanier in Beaverbrook, St Gabriel in Kanata Lakes, St Isabel in Kanata North, St Isidore in Kanata, St Michael Corkery in Carp, St Martin de Porres in Kanata, and St Bernadette in Stittsville.
+The school also receives students from St Michael Fitzroy in Fitzroy Harbour, however those students transfer in grade 9 instead, as MIF is a K-8 institution.

+Specialist High Skills Majors

+A Specialist High Skills Major (SHSM) Program is a supplementary certification program that students in Ontario may complete alongside their standard Ontario Secondary School Diploma (OSSD).
+The program is designed to help students better conceptualize and evaluate potential career trajectories through co-operative education, sector certifications, skills training, and more.
+Of the nineteen industry SHSMs offered across the province, twelve are available through the Ottawa Catholic School Board.
+Presently, All Saints is accredited to host four SHSM programs: Arts and Culture, Health and Wellness, Information & Communications Technology, and Manufacturing.

 Sports

-All Saints has much success in sports such as baseball, curling, X-country, Soccer, and Track & Field.
+All Saints has much success in sports such as baseball, curling, cross-country, soccer, and Track & Field.
 In 2011 the varsity boys baseball team won the city championship.
 In 2008, the senior boys basketball team participated in the Bedford Road Invitational Tournament, where they won the coveted Sportsmanship Award.
 The 7/8 girls soccer team has won the city championships two years in a row, once in 2008 and again in 2009.
 In 2016, the Senior Boys Basketball Team won the tier 1 city championship against AY Jackson.
 In 2022, the Senior Boys Soccer Team won the tier city championship against Lisgar Collegiate Institute.

-All Saints teacher Tom ("Vanilla Thunder") Kennedy is an inductee into the Stfx hall of fame for his contribution to the CIS winning 1999–2000 X-Men basketball team.
+All Saints teacher Tom ("Vanilla Thunder") Kennedy is an inductee into the StFX Sports Hall of Fame for his contribution to the CIS winning 1999–2000 X-Men basketball team.